create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 A dnd:: constant (not a combination) to be returned to the sender with the action the receiver is ready to accept, if any.

-It is up to this event to decide whether to continue the drag session or not, and if it is decided not to continue, $answer-{allow}> must be set to 0.
+It is up to the event handler to decide whether to continue the drag session or not.
+If it is decided not to continue, the $ANSWER->{allow} flag must be set to 0.

 See also: "Drag and Drop", DragResponse

-COUNTERPART is the Prima DND receiver widget, if within the same program.
-See also: "Drag and Drop", dnd_start, begin_drag.
+COUNTERPART is the Prima DND receiver widget, if the session is initiated within the same program.

-Triggered by a successive enabled(1) call
+Triggered by a successful enabled(1) call

 See also: Disable, enabled, responsive